alanjameschapman/fruity-fun/README.md

 A font without serifs was used to add a desirable informal tone to the site.

-XX is a variable font, which may help to reduce font family file size.
+Chakra Petch is a variable font, which may help to reduce font family file size.
 Refer to different weights etc.

 ## Testing